hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 #####################################################

 # --embed-certs=true
-# The certificates embedded as base64-encoded string in the kubeconfig file
+# The certificates is embedded as base64-encoded string
+# in the kubeconfig file (~/.kube/config)

 # Add a new cluster to kubectl
 # It will set a "cluster" entry in kubeconfig